 2. Goals against average

-*If teams from same program are scheduled to play in the first round, HoganLax reserves the right to change the seeding teams.
+*If teams from the same program are scheduled to play in the first round of the non-championship bracket, HoganLax reserves the right to change the seeding.

 Rules Governing Team/Player Eligibility

 Only currently registered players on hoganlax.com, for the specific tournament and who agree to the “Release and Waiver of Liability, Assumption of Risk, and Indemnity and Parental Consent AGREEMENT,” may participate in tournament games.
 It is the coach’s responsibility to ensure all of his team members are registered.
 This can be confirmed on the Player Page for each tournament.
 Hoganlax.com will notify a coach if a player did not agree to the Release and Waiver of Liability, Assumption of Risk, and Indemnity and Parental Consent AGREEMENT.

 Players may play “up” in age/grade groups, but may NOT play “down.”

 Any team that forfeits a game during the tournament will be ineligible to compete in any playoff games.
 The score for any forfeit will be:

 - 7-0 since the greatest Goals Differential is 7

 No player may compete, or be rostered, on more than one team during the tournament.
 Any team with a player in violation of this rule will forfeit all games in which the player is known to have competed and therefore, forfeit the opportunity to advance to the playoff round.